 - Bent or damaged fork leg

 These conditions are harsh for the dust seals and they start collecting dirt.
 The dirt then works its way into the oil seal and, as a result, it starts leaking.
 This is by far the most common cause for leaky forks.
-Luckily, in this case you will only need to clean fork seals using a tool, and no rebuilding of the dirt bike forks is needed.
+Luckily, in this case you will only need to clean fork seals using a tool.
+No rebuilding of the dirt bike forks is needed.

-Adding too much oil into the fork leg will cause issues.
+Adding too much oil into the fork tube will cause issues.
 The suspension will feel harsh and when bottoming out, oil will leak out through the oil seals.
-The excessive oil increases pressure inside the fork leg and can cause blown fork seals.
+The excessive oil increases pressure inside the fork tube and can cause leaky fork seals.

 When adding fork oil, always measure the oil level and adjust to specifications.
-The service manual will explain the recommended oil amount but also the oil level measured from the top of the fork leg.
+The service manual will explain the recommended oil amount.
+However, you can measure the oil level from the top of the fork tube.

-Sometimes the front fork seal leaks are caused by an incorrect installation of the oil seals or the fact that the oil seals got damaged when they were installed.
-A small tear usually happens if you are not using a seal bullet or tape over the sharp edges when installing the oil seal to the fork legs.
-Furthermore, not using proper lubrication when sliding the seals in place can also cause small tears in the fork oil seal.
+Sometimes the front fork seal leaks are caused by an incorrect installation of the oil seals.
+Another common cause for leaks is damaged oil seals during installation.
+A small tear usually happens when installing oil seals without a seal bullet.
+Also, not using lubrication when sliding the seals in place can also cause small tears in the fork oil seal.

 Additionally, any spilled oil between the upper and lower fork leg can cause short term oil leaks after suspension maintenance.
 In small quantities it’s not dangerous but needs to be cleaned off.

-Another thing we have experienced to cause a leaking fork seal is hitting a rock so hard that it scraped the fork leg enough to cause a leak.
+Hitting a rock hard enough to scrape the fork leg can cause a leak.
 In this case, you should notice the damage on the fork leg and clean fork seals.
 Otherwise, replacing them will not help with the leak.